barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 }
 ```

-So in that sense we cannot simply use `unsafe` to turn off fundamental language
-rules.
-I think that's a well known fact and The Book !!!!!!!!!! does mention it, too.
-Now look at this example:
+Now let's look at this example, where we use unsafe to eventually obtain
+two mutable references:

 ```rust
 let mut x = 10;